 “STAY” is one of the more difficult exercises to teach, because Beagle puppies find it difficult to be still!
 Start off small, building the cue up, gradually lengthening the time and distance of the stay.
 Make it easy for your puppy to get it right.

-A large number of successful stays better for your puppy’s obedience skills than a longer stay that ends with a wandering dog and an irritated owner.
-By using short, frequent practise exercises, this can be mastered and will be valuable in a variety of situations, like, before crossing a road, the front door being opened or when visitors arrive.
+A large number of successful stays better for your puppy's obedience skills than a longer stay that ends with a wandering dog and an irritated owner.
+By using short, frequent practice exercises, this can be mastered and will be valuable in a variety of situations, like, before crossing a road, the front door is opened or when visitors arrive.

 3.0 Kick off the training by putting your hand in front of you with your palm facing your dog like a stop sign.
 Hold it there for a couple of seconds.